mastercoin-MSC/QA/MastercoinDistributedExchangeTestPlan.md

 The major items & scenarios to be tested include:

 1. valid input data is parsed and interpreted correctly
 2. erroneous input data, including a corrupted blockchain, is detected as not valid and handled correctly
 3. creation of valid transactions for all MSC transaction types supported by the application
 4. runtime error conditions (e.g. application, network or OS failure) are detected and handled correctly
+5. edge cases are handled correctly

-5. correct, meaningful messages reflecting transaction success or failure are presented to the user
+6. correct, meaningful messages reflecting transaction success or failure are presented to the user

 The MSC spec appendix [Webservice verification API ](https://github.com/mastercoin-MSC/spec#appendix-a--storing-mastercoin-data-in-the-blockchain)has information about basic transaction verification services that should be implemented by web-based Mastercoin services.